snithshibu/AI-Network-Security/README.md

 | Flow with SSL protocol features | ✅ SSL      |
 | Flow with GOOGLE app pattern    | ✅ GOOGLE   |

 ---

+## 📌 Future Scope
+- Add real-time traffic capture and monitoring using tools like tshark
+- Integrate with backend servers for API-based URL scanning
+- Expand to detect phishing, DoS, and malware domains

+---